DanielOladipupo/Earth-To-Home-Agricultural-Analysis/README.md

 - Examine farm distribution in Gauteng province, focusing on the number of farms and their primary produce categories, including crop and animal production metrics.

 ### Data Collection
-Used publicly available datasets from South Africa Agricultural statistics platforms
+Used publicly available datasets from South Africa Agricultural statistics platforms.[Department of Agriculture, Land Reform & Rural Development](https://wwww.dalrrd.gov.za)